History of Pomerania (1933–1945): Evacuation

 Pomeranian Gauleiter Franz Schwede-Coburg propagated a turn of the war until the very end.
 Evacuation orders therefore were issued either too late or not at all.
 Schwede-Coburg even had the authorities repel flight attempts by the population.

 Civilian losses

-Many Germans in Pomerania, Danzig (Gdańsk) and West Prussia (Pomerelia) died during and shortly after the war due to air raids, but mainly afterwards due to Soviet Red Army atrocities committed in revenge against the German civilians.
+Many Germans in Pomerania, including Danzig (Gdańsk) and Pomerelia, died during and shortly after the war due to air raids, but mainly afterwards due to Soviet Red Army atrocities committed in revenge against the German civilians.

 The official post-war West German Schieder commission estimated German civilian losses in all of the territories generally called "Pomerania" at: